Cutting-edge preparation in alignment with the Child Life Council

 Certified Child Life instructors & advisors

 Upon graduation you will be eligible to sit for the Child Life Certification exam and work in a healthcare environment and become a Certified Child Life Specialist.

-The Child Life Program prepares students for careers as certified child life specialists in both hospital and community health care environments.
-Students develop the skills necessary to promote family-centered care and learn how to work with children and their families who are living with the realities of chronic or terminal illness, surgery, trauma, injuries and disabilities.
-Students learn developmentally meaningful ways of working with children and their families in health care settings.
+The Child Life Program prepares students to work with children and their families who are living with the realities of chronic and acute illness, surgery, trauma, injuries and disabilities.
+Students learn developmentally meaningful ways of working with children and families in healthcare and community settings.